 We thank all current and past Iowa DNR staff and volunteers who traveled thousands of miles of gravel roads across the state, often until early morning hours, to complete the Spring Spotlight Survey each year.
 We appreciate the opportunity to present these data on their behalf.
-W. J. Suchy (former Iowa DNR Wildlife Research Section supervisor) developed the current study design for the Spring Spotlight Survey; we appreciate his efforts to expand the survey statewide and across multiple species taxa to improve the quality of the data collected.
-J. E. Fredrickson, C. E. Ensminger, and J. M. Coffey provided editorial review.
+WJ Suchy developed the current study design for the Spring Spotlight Survey; we appreciate his efforts to expand the survey statewide and across multiple taxa to improve the quality of the data collected.
+JM Coffey compiled and maintained data for many years of the survey.